mark-sed/gal-project/README.md

 3. number of available colors,
 4. algorithm to use for coloring, which can be one of the following:
     * `-g` - greedy algorithm,
-    * `-e` - evolution algorithm using genetic programming.
+    * `-e` - evolution algorithm using genetic programming,
+5. optionally constraints file can be passes in as the last argument to constrain certain vertices to set of colors.

 E.g.: `./gal graphs/big.dot output/big-colored.dot 6 -e`, which will color graph `graphs/big.dot` using evolution
 algorithm with 6 colors and save the output to `output/big-colored.dot`.

 Output of `gal.out` (dot file) can be converted into an image using `make dot DOT=path_to_dot_file`.

-# Input graph format
+# Input graph and constraint format

 The input graph format is a subset of dot language, where vertices can be only numbers and all graphs are undirected.
 Anything after second vertex is ignored, so only 1 edge can be on one line.

+The constraint file format is very similar to the input graph format, where the first number is a vertex, but this is then followed by `:` symbol (not `--` like in graph format) and after this is one color from the set of colors this vertex can be colored in.
+Each line can contain only one constraint (see section bellow for example file).

 _Note_ that the file parsing ends after finding `}` on its own line (line with just this one symbol).